 The credential is offered through part-time studies, allowing students flexibility in the number of courses they take in any given term.
-The NKBA portion start date is April 2016 with 2-3 classes being offered per term including the summer.
 A fast-track schedule has been set up for those students who want to complete the Associate Certificate in 9 months or the Diploma in 15 months (this fast-track program is only offered for students starting the program in January).
 Students are responsible for checking the prerequisites for each course before registering.
 To maximize the program’s flexibility, courses are offered during evenings and on weekends only, in the fall, winter and spring/summer terms.

 If you do not wish to follow the "Fast-Track" layout below and need help with a modified schedule, please contact the Program Assistant.